acw414/eLISA/README.md

 ![alt text](https://github.com/sohil2710/spring2019_-/blob/master/Screen%20Shot%202019-06-05%20at%2012.40.38%20AM.png)

-**UCLA Hoffman users**: In order to view the file in with another software like Excel, the user must copy the file on to their computer before proceeding with the instructions above.
+**UCLA Hoffman users**: In order to view results.csv with another software like Excel, the user must copy the file to a local folder on their computer before proceeding with the instructions above.
 Do this by typing:
 ```
-scp c177-xx@hoffman2.idre.ucla.edu:/u/home/class/c177/c177-xx/eLISA/results.csv *path to location on your computer*
+scp c177-xx@hoffman2.idre.ucla.edu:/u/home/class/c177/c177-xx/eLISA/Scripts/results.csv *path to location on your computer*
 ```
-Remember to replace the part after 'scp' with your own login and the path to results on Hoffman.
+Remember to replace the part after 'scp' with your own login and the path to results.csv on Hoffman.